NASA-IMPACT/veda-stac-ingestor/README.md

 ## Using the API

-Please go through the [API Usage docs](API_usage.md) for a guide on ingesting and publishing data to the VEDA data store & STAC API.
+Please go through the [API Usage docs](API_usage.md) for a guide on ingesting and publishing data to the GHGC data store & STAC API.

 ## Deployment